genert/Webmasters/1. Problem Analysis/Stakeholder Concerns/README.md

 # Stakeholder Concerns

 The following are the concerns from the various stakeholders of the system.
-These will be informative in deciding the [architectural characteristics](ArchitectureAnalysis.md) and informing decisions on the architecture of the Farmacy Family system.
+These will be informative in deciding the [architectural characteristics](ArchitectureAnalysis.md) and informing decisions on the architecture of the Hey Blue App.

 | Stakeholder               | Concerns                                                                                         | Initial Thoughts on Characteristics/Generics     |
 | ------------------------- | ------------------------------------------------------------------------------------------------ | ------------------------------------------------ |